virteal/Inox/README.md

 Stack shorthands
 ----------------

-Because accessing variables the stacks is frequent, there are shorthands to do it, both to get values and to set values.
+Because accessing variables from stacks is so frequent, there are shorthands to do it, both to get values and to set values.

 Here are the short forms and the corresponding longer forms: